fumes/fumes.11ty/src/articles/gili-day.md

 license:
 thumb: day-in-gili.jpg
 description: "Gili means island.
 Near Lombok, in East Indonesia, there are 3 small islands on the Wallace Line channel, called Gilis in short.
 No car nor motorbikes.
 Diving and Snorkelling Wonders and Parties.
 Here some scenes, drawn with a finger on a small mobile phone.
 Its 2017, call it a visual report."
-image: "/assets/p/gili-day-drawing/gili-day-drawing-by-rokma.jpg"
+image: "/assets/p/gili-day/gili-day-drawing-by-rokma.jpg"
 ---

 Gili means island.
-Near Lombok, in East Indonesia, there are 3 small islands on the [Wallace Line channel](https://en.wikipedia.org/wiki/Wallace_Line), called Gilis in short.
+Near Lombok, in East Indonesia, there are 3 small islands on the [Wallace Line channel](https://en.wikipedia.org/wiki/Wallace_Line), Gili Air, Gili Meno, Gili Trawangan, called Gilis in short.
 No car nor motorbikes.
 Diving and Snorkelling Wonders and Parties.

 Here some scenes, drawn with a finger on a small mobile phone.
 Its 2017, call it a visual report.